WHAT ARE TIGER MUSKIES?

 WHAT OTHER HYBRIDS ARE IN SUNSET COUNTRY?

-One other example of hybrid fish in Sunset Country is splake, although any splake populations in Sunset Country are both stocked and unnatural.
+Another example of hybrid fish in Sunset Country is splake, although any splake populations in Sunset Country are stocked and unnatural.
 Splake is a mix between lake trout and speckled trout (brook trout).
 Stocked splake lakes offer great angling opportunities in put-and-take fisheries across the region.
 They grow fast and are heartier than brook trout, making them ideal for stocked lakes where brook trout failed to succeed.